Satisfied customer using the computer

 Why you should connect customer self–service to your CRM

 While self-service channels are often the first step for customers, there’s always a chance customers might need more help.
 As they move to other channels, such as phone support, a connected experience is key.
-When data is available on a single screen, the agent picks up where the customer left off.
+When data is available on a single screen, the service rep picks up where the customer left off.
 They can review past articles and chat history.
 This creates a seamless experience for the customer, who doesn’t have to repeat information.

 To gain a complete view of your data, connect self-service channels with your customer relationship management (CRM) platform.
 This will give your teams a complete view of your customers across their interactions on various channels.
 Access to this data helps your team create consistent experiences, no matter how the customer reaches out.
 The benefit is that you nurture loyalty, from onboarding to support.

-Another benefit is that you can incorporate agent knowledge articles and workflows into customer-facing materials on your self-service channels.
+Another benefit is that you can incorporate knowledge articles and workflows into customer-facing materials on your self-service channels.
 This saves your team from having to create brand-new content and also saves on setup time and admin costs as you repurpose existing processes.

 Self-service channels are also important to your organization’s broader business strategy.
 Data from your self-service channels can reveal patterns in recurring requests.
 If you use self-service channels well, you gain firsthand insight into what customers are saying about your product or service — data you can use to make improvements.